axelerant/create-drupal-theme/README.md

 npm install -g yo generator-kashmir
 ```

-Then generate your new theme using the generator use the below command from the directory where you want the theme to be generated.
+Then generate your new theme using the generator.
+Use the below command from the directory where you want the theme to be generated.

 ```bash
 yo kashmir